Access Control Attacks

 The library contract contained a seemingly harmless initialization function called initWallet().
 It was designed to set up the wallet owners during deployment.

-The attacker simply fired off two rapid transactions to each target wallet:
+The attacker used two transactions against each target wallet:

 -